Skip to main content

 How this is different from a low-T clinic

-Membership at Fishtown Medicine is $250 per month, $685 per quarter, or $2,500 per year.
+Membership at Fishtown Medicine covers all visits and ongoing management; see pricing for current rates.
 TRT prescriptions and monitoring labs are billed separately.
 Generic testosterone cypionate is inexpensive at most pharmacies in Philadelphia - typically $30 to $60 for a multi-week supply with cash pricing.
-We route lab orders through whichever path (insurance or cash) is cheaper.
-Compared to a low-T clinic that charges $200 to $400 per month for medication-plus-monitoring bundled together, the membership model is often cheaper after the first six months, and the level of attention is meaningfully different.
+We route lab orders through whichever path (insurance or cash) is cheaper, and the cash-pay panels we negotiate run a fraction of what the same tests bill through a deductible.

 Key Takeaways

-• A real workup requires two morning total testosterone measurements plus free T, SHBG, LH/FSH, prolactin, estradiol, hematocrit, PSA, and a thoughtful history.
+2. A full workup requires two morning total testosterone measurements plus free T, SHBG, LH/FSH, prolactin, estradiol, hematocrit, PSA, and a thoughtful history.

-• Fishtown Medicine prescribes TRT inside an ongoing primary care relationship, not as a standalone product.
+5. Fishtown Medicine prescribes TRT inside an ongoing primary care relationship rather than as a standalone product.

 Related Services and Reading